Types of Cross Cultural Teams

 Visit their homes, share meals, and listen to their stories as we communicate the love of Jesus in tangible ways.
 Together, we will bring kindness and support while gaining a deeper understanding of their plight.
 This trip is for those with a heart to learn, serve, and be a light for Christ.

 Don’t miss this chance to grow in compassion, faith, and cross-cultural understanding.
 Say “yes” to being part of this life-changing mission.
-Spaces are limited, so sign up today!

 Questions?
 Contact Jason Bell at [email protected]